Cushing’s Disease in dogs

 Treatment

-Medication.
-Most cases of Cushing’s can be treated with medication to control steroid production.
-It’s important to give the correct dose because if too much is given, steroid levels may drop dangerously low and cause Addison’s disease (hypoadrenocorticism).
+Medication – most cases of Cushing’s can be treated with medication that controls cortisol production.
+The medication needs to be given to your dog for the rest of their life.
+It’s important to give the correct dose because if too much is given, cortisol levels may drop dangerously low and cause Addison’s disease (hypoadrenocorticism).
 Contact your vet immediately if you suspect your dog has had an overdose of their medication.

-Surgery.
-Specialist vets may operate to remove the tumour in the adrenal gland or brain but it’s important to be aware that these surgeries have risks and are expensive.
+Surgery – specialist vets may operate to remove the tumour in the adrenal gland or brain but it’s important to be aware that these surgeries have risks and are expensive.
+Talk to your vet about whether these surgeries may be suitable for your dog.

 Drinking and peeing.
 Never restrict your dog’s access to water and make sure they always have somewhere to pee.
-It can take a few weeks for symptoms to subside and they may always drink and pee a little more than they used to.
-It will help your vet if you keep a water diary i.e. every 1-2 weeks, make a note of how much your dog drinks in a 24-hour period.
+It can take a few weeks for symptoms to improve and they may always drink and pee a little more than they used to.
+It’ll help your vet if you keep a water diary i.e. every 1-2 weeks, make a note of how much your dog drinks in a 24-hour period.

 Outlook

 With treatment.
-If your dog responds well to treatment, their symptoms are likely to start improving within a few weeks and their outlook is very good.
-Many dogs with well-controlled Cushing’s, live a relatively normal and happy life for many years.
+If your dog responds well to treatment, some symptoms are likely to start improving within a few weeks (other symptoms take a few months to improve) and their outlook is very good.
+Many dogs with well-controlled Cushing’s can live a relatively normal and happy life for many years.

 Without treatment.
-Some dog’s with Cushing’s disease live without treatment for some time, but tend to be happier and healthier with medication.
+Some dogs with Cushing’s disease live without treatment for some time, but tend to be happier and healthier with a better quality of life on medication.
+Left untreated, they are more prone to contracting infections, they will become more lethargic over time and all of their symptoms will gradually worsen.

 Cost

-Treatment for Cushing’s can become very expensive, especially because it’s an ongoing condition that needs lifelong medication.
-It’s very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
-There is often more than one treatment option available, so if one doesn’t work for you and your pet, your vet may be able to offer another.
+Treatment for Cushing’s disease can become very expensive, especially because it’s an ongoing condition that needs lifelong medication and monitoring.
+It’s important to speak openly with your vet about the cost of treatment, your finances, and what you think is right for your dog.

 FAQ’s